 - Frosted glass spray paint

 - Wood slices/pieces of scrap wood

-- Antlers candle holder(optional-any candler holder that would fit in the face is fine, or you could use a large/long pillar candle and skip the holder altogether)
+- Antlers candle holder(optional-any candler holder that would fit in the vase is fine, or you could use a large/long pillar candle and skip the holder altogether)

 - Fairy LED lights